remziozturk0/remziozturk0/README.md

 ### Hi👋, Welcome To My Github Profile

-I'm Remzi, I have been in the software world for about five years.
-I love improving myself and constantly researching something.
-I learn from my mistakes.
-I can never rest until I finish the job at hand.
+I'm Remzi, I've been in the software world for about five years.
+I like to improve myself and constantly researching something.
+I'm learning from my mistakes.
+I can never rest until I have finished the work at hand.
 I am also interested in graphic design and editing as a hobby.
+I am an active community manager.
 <h3 align="center">Connect with me:</h3>

 <p align="center">